Streamability of nested word transductions: Bounded Memory Evaluation

 Therefore to check whether $\inter{T}$ is BM, we first decide if the height of all input words accepted by $T$ is less or equal than $n^2$.
-This can be done in \ptime $O(|T|\cdot n^2)$ by checking emptiness of the projection of $T$ on the inputs (this is a visibly pushdown automaton) extended with counters up to $n^2+1$ that count the height of the word.
-Then we check in \conptime whether evaluating $T$ can be done in constant memory if we fix both the transducer and the height of the word (Theorem \ref{thm:vptsboundedmem}).
-Since here the height is bounded by $n^2$, it is equivalent to checking bounded memory.
+This can be done in \ptime $O(|T|\cdot n^2)$ by checking emptiness of the projection of $T$ on the inputs (this is a visibly pushdown automaton) extended with counters up to $n^2+1$ that count the height of the word. \newcontent{One can then construct $\fst(T,n^2)$, resulting in an exponentially larger $\fst$ equivalent to $T$, and check whether $\inter{\fst(T,n^2)}$ is BM using the procedure of Theorem~\ref{prop:bmfst}.
+The time complexity of the overall algorithm is exponential.
+However, using results which are proved later to characterise a more general class of transductions (namely the \vpt-transductions which can be evaluated with height bounded memory, forming the class called HBM --- Definition~\ref{def:hbm}), one can lower the complexity to \conptime.
+By definition of HBM, a \vpt-transduction whose input words have bounded height (i.e., a height which only depends on the transducer itself) is HBM iff it is BM\@.
+It is shown in Theorem~\ref{thm:vptsboundedmem} that HBM can be tested in \conptime, yielding the result.